Raghavgali/Global-Terrorism-Analysis/README.md

 ## Acknowledgments

-- We express gratitude to the creators and maintainers of the Global Terrorism Database for providing a valuable resource for researchers and analysts.
+- I express gratitude to the creators and maintainers of the Global Terrorism Database for providing a valuable resource for researchers and analysts.
 - Special thanks to the Tableau community for their contributions to data visualization.

 Feel free to reach out if you have questions or suggestions for improving this analysis.